Project-led studentships for AHRC-funded TECHNE studentships for October 2018 entry

 The University is currently inviting applications for two exciting AHRC-funded TECHNE project-led studentships for October 2018 entry.

 Please follow the links below for full details and how to apply.
 Deadline 5pm on 30th October 2017.

 Other AHRC-funded TECHNE studentship opportunities for October 2018 entry

-The University is currently inviting applications for AHRC-funded TECHNE Studentships for October 2016 entry.
+The University is also currently inviting applications for AHRC-funded TECHNE studentships for October 2018 entry.
 We are looking for motivated and engaged individuals to study across our research strengths in the arts and humanities.
 Applicants will be educated to Masters level, or equivalent, and meet AHRC eligibility criteria for funding.

 AHRC-funded TECHNE Studentships

 TECHNE is a Doctoral Training Partnership funded by the Arts and Humanities Research Council (AHRC) to create a new model for collaborative research skills training for research students across seven higher education institutions in London and the South East (Royal Holloway, University of Brighton, Kingston University, Roehampton University, Royal College of Art, University of Surrey, University of the Arts London).
 TECHNE’s vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.

 Fully-funded studentships (stipend and fee waiver) will be awarded by TECHNE to the best students put forward by its member universities.
 Successful applicants will benefit from a rich and diverse training programme with a focus on interdisciplinarity and developing career potential both in and beyond higher education; and will be able to draw on supervisory expertise from across the partnership.
 The TECHNE training programme is enhanced by input and placement opportunities provided by 13 partner organisations, including the Barbican, Natural History Museum, Museum of London, BFI and the Science Museum.